 These answers became our working collateral.
 The full universe of traits, behaviours and adjectives which we would now funnel and distil into our core values.

 We iterated on these answers, reducing the various phrases into better, more concise phrases.
 With each iteration, we kept asking why: why did this trait come up?
-Why was it so material to success and tried to dig deep into the root.
+Why was it so material to success?

 Chris Moody blogged some key questions to ask when deciding whether a value is worth capturing (or if it is more apart of your company’s vibe):